F-Series 3-wheeler

 The Morgan F-Series 3-Wheeler is a model of 3-wheeled car.
-It was produced between the mid- 1930s and 1952.
-The car was powered by Ford 8hp and 10hp sidevalve engines (as used in the Ford Model Y), instead of the V-twin motorcycle engines that had been used in previous Morgans (typically from JAP, Anzani, or Blackburne), and the F-Series had a new pressed-steel chassis.
+It was produced by the Morgan Motor Company between the mid- 1930s and 1952.
+The car was powered by Ford 8hp and 10hp sidevalve engines (as used in the Ford Model Y), instead of the V-twin motorcycle engines that had been used in previous Morgans (typically from JAP, Anzani, or Blackburne); as another new departure, the F-Series had a new pressed-steel chassis.